Third Party Certifications

 Old City Coffee has been roasting high quality, Arabica coffee in tiny batches since 1985.
 We are dedicated to purchasing responsibly grown and certified green coffee beans.
 Coffee certification organizations vary in their exact standards, but most incentivize sustainable agricultural practices.
 Here’s a breakdown of some of the certifications you may see at OCC.

 UTZ Certified coffees and teas are produced sustainably with a focus on providing growers with the education and resources they need to produce a high quality, environmentally responsible products.
 This ensures a fair wage to the growers as well as a high quality standard that can be tasted in the cup.
-In 2020 UTZ and the Rainforest Alliance are merging as a singular certifying organization for sustainable practices.
-Our Reading Blend, Old City Blend, French Roast, Bulk Coffee, Poor Richard’s Brew, South India Blend and 1893 Blend are made from UTZ Certified coffee beans.
-For more information visit utz.org.
+UTZ has now merged with the Rainforest Alliance as a singular certifying organization for sustainable practices.
+Our Old City Blend and South India Blend are UTZ Certified.

 Rainforest Alliance Certified coffee and teas have been grown in compliance with the Sustainable Agriculture Standard to protect farmers, forests, wildlife and local communities.
 The RFA was the world’s first sustainable forestry certification program in 1989 and they continue to grow and adapt.
 New certification standards for the UTZ/ Rainforest Alliance merger are to be announced in 2020, so stay tuned!